onzfonz/comp227/src/content/5/en/part5c.md

 Tests will be implemented with the same [Jest](http://jestjs.io/) testing library developed by Facebook that was used in the previous part.

 In addition to Jest, we also need another testing library that will help us render components for testing purposes.
-The current best option for this is [**react-testing-library**](https://github.com/testing-library/react-testing-library) which has seen rapid growth in popularity in recent times.
+The option we'll use for this class is [**react-testing-library**](https://github.com/testing-library/react-testing-library), which had seen rapid growth in popularity in recent times.

 Let's install libraries with the command: